Home

 Private collection

-Provenance: Moffett/Berson/Sotheby's/Morisot - Catalogue Raisonné Wildenstein No. 116
+Provenance: Moffett/Berson/Sotheby's/Morisot - Catalogue Raisonné Wildenstein No. 116/Newspaper reports from 1882

 (except catalogue) hc. - Eugène Manet et sa fille dans le jardin de Bourgival